Decision API before software acts

 Production API tiers

-Choose by monthly decision volume.
-API Starter and Team can run as checkout plans.
+Choose by monthly decision records, then by how many production action boundaries need to require a Decide verdict.
 Enterprise stays contract-led when governance and procurement controls are strict.

 API Team